project-chip/connectedhomeip/silabs_examples/unify-matter-pc/readme_user.md

     [Unify Host SDK's Getting Started Guide](https://siliconlabs.github.io/UnifySDK/doc/getting_started.html),
     your MQTT Broker should now be running on '`localhost`'.
-If you have decided to run the MQTT broker on a different host, you can tell the Unify Matter Bridge to connect to a different host.
+If you have decided to run the MQTT broker on a different host, you can tell the Unify Matter Protocol Controller to connect to a different host.

     ```bash
-    ./unify-matter-pc --mqtt.host 10.0.0.42
+    uic-mpc --mqtt.host 10.0.0.42
     ```

 -   #### Vendor and Product ID